martin-braun/mbx-toolbox/README.md

 echo 'test -e "$MBX_PATH/lib/init.sh" && . "$MBX_PATH/lib/init.sh"' >> $HOME/.bashrc
 ```

+> Warning: XDG paths will collide between environments.
+You can complete this merge for maximum interoperability, just run this in your MSYS2 environment:
+>
+> ```sh
+> echo 'export XDG_CONFIG_DIRS="$XDG_CONFIG_DIRS:$ProgramData/xdg"' >> $HOME/.bashrc
+> echo 'export XDG_DATA_DIRS="$XDG_DATA_DIRS:$ProgramData"' >> $HOME/.bashrc
+> ```
+>
+> But keep in mind that XDG paths will be shared between environments.
+If you have to have conflicting files, you can skip the above step and make sure to install this toolbox after installing the Git for Windows SDK.
+This way, XDG paths won't be linked together at the expense that XDG files cannot be shared between the environments.

 ### Final steps

 To validate your installation, restart your terminal and run `mbx-version`.
 It should print out the [current version](VERSION) to the console.